-When I first saw these, I thought that they were chocolate chews or a little bit like Toffifee, the German toffee, hazelnut & chocolate treat I love.
+When I first saw these, I thought that they were chocolate chews or a little bit like Toffifee, the German toffee, hazelnut & chocolate treat that I love.
 They’re not though, and these individually wrapped cherry chews certainly made an impression.

 Winner or Binner?
 I really liked these chews.
 They’re creamy, juicy, chewy.
-My dentist might not approve, but he doesn’t need to know.
+My dentist might not approve, but he doesn’t need to know!
 Say it quietly, Winner.